 Newer drugs used singly or in drug combinations include capecitabine (a 5-fluorouracil precursor), irinotecan, and oxaliplatin.
 Monoclonal antibodies such as bevacizumab, cetuximab, and panitumumab are also being used with some effectiveness.
 No regimen is clearly more effective for prolonging life in patients with metastatic CRC, although some have been shown to delay disease progression.
 Chemotherapy for advanced colon cancer should be managed by an experienced chemotherapist who has access to investigational drugs.

-When metastases are confined to the liver, ambulatory hepatic artery infusion with floxuridine or radioactive microspheres via an implantable sc pump or an external pump worn on the belt may offer more benefit than systemic chemotherapy; however, these therapies are of uncertain benefit.
+When metastases are confined to the liver, hepatic artery infusion with floxuridine or radioactive microspheres, given either intermittently in a radiology department or given continuously via an implantable sc pump or an external pump worn on the belt, may offer more benefit than systemic chemotherapy; however, these therapies are of uncertain benefit.
 When metastases are also extrahepatic, intrahepatic arterial chemotherapy offers no advantage over systemic chemotherapy.